-How To Style Medium Thick Hair in 2016?
+How to Style Medium Thick Hair?

 When styling mid-length thick locks, pay particular attention to the volume you are blessed with by nature.
 Be meticulous about the ends.
 You need them smooth, because the tips of thick locks often look dry and stick out unappealingly.
 Most smoothing balms for hair cope with this task.
 You can use whatever styling tools you desire, depending on what particular texture you want to achieve this time.
 One nuance to remember in this relation is usage of strong hold hair styling products, because with a weaker degree of fixation your hairstyle won’t be as durable as you want it to be.